shuaib88/Intro_To_Computer_Systems/08/VMTranslator/README.txt

 From the command line navigate to the src directory

-To run the program use the following replacing testFile.vm with your file
+To run the program use the following replacing /path with the full path to your file or directory
->> python3 Assembler.py /path/testfile.vm
+>> python3 Assembler.py /path

-You must write the full path of the testfile in addition to the file name

 There is no error handling so you must not pass more arguments than above